AuracleTech/AuracleBot/README.md

 - Alternate : Mode that forces you to play with multiple keys
 - Tech : Unexpected Rhythms
 - Classic : Popular and/or old maps
+- Jump : Large distance between circles
-- Jump : Forces you to jump (Large distance between circles)
+- Flick : Forces you to jump really quickly
 - Burst : Contains a serie of 3 or more notes in rapid successions
 - Stream : Contains a burst of more than 5 notes multiple times
 - Spaced-Stream : Contains a burst with spaced notes of more than 5 notes multiple times